sightsdev/sights/README.md

 `ip`

 The ip address of the robot (e.g. 10.0.0.3).
 The WebSocket server and client will attempt to bind to this address.

+It can be set to '*' to bind to any available address.

 ### `control`